Dave031387/DRSSoftware.DRSBasicDI/README.md

 - The ***ContainerBuilder*** is of no further use after the container has been built.
 In other words, you can't use the ***ContainerBuilder*** to build another container or to alter the existing one.

-### Specifying Factory Methods and Resolving Keys
+### Specifying a Resolving Key
-The ***ContainerBuilder*** class also provides methods for registering services that require a factory method and/or a resolving key.
+The ***ContainerBuilder*** class also provides methods for registering services that require a resolving key.
 The following methods are available for registering these types of services:

 - ***AddTransient<TDependency, TResolving>(Func<DependencyBuilder, DependencyBuilder> builder)***